-56 Ibid.
+56 ibid.

-potential in the world.
+Spectators, those who receive images, become empowered actors in her theory, capable of discovering, rediscovering, editing, remixing and engaging with or responding to images in a variety of ways and on a spectrum of levels.
+This gives images transcendental potential in the world.
 That is, it creates a space for their constant appearance amongst people and, potentially, against them.

 Things may be a bit more complicated than Azoulay makes out.
 It is not the same to discover, rediscover or remix as it is to create, understood in the sense of bringing something into being where once there was nothing.
 A different kind of power is involved.
 The creator retains choice over the source material, whilst the secondary (inter)actor must make do with what exists.
 Like a dreamer they can combine, juxtapose and replicate only what they have already seen.
 A further question concerns the role of the subject - it is unclear what agency they have in Azoulay's theory.
 Nonetheless, if we can also attribute agency to subjects of images in this transcendent space, we can broadly agree with Azoulay's analysis.
-We must then ask what the potential presence of images throughout time and the apparent decentralization of control over them mean in human rights contexts.
-Although there are multiple manifestations of these characteristics, and a wealth of potential repercussions leading from them, one in particular might catch our eye.
+We must then ask what the potential presence of images throughout time and the apparent decentralisation of control over them mean in human rights contexts.
+Although there are multiple manifestations of these characteristics, and a wealth of potential repercussions leading from them, one in particular might catch our eve.
 This is the threat of the image in the context of human rights violations.

 Human rights violations come in many forms.
 However, upon being recorded their nature is transformed.
 Recording changes them into something that can exceed temporal boundaries.
 Something that may never be forgotten; that by its constant potential for reemergence might stretch into permanence.
-As Mark Fisher noted, we live in a world in which it seems that nothing can really be left behind - a world of eternal recall.58 Recording, combined with the technical possibilities for instant reference provided by the internet, and in particular for instant visual referencing, makes this so.59 We ought to think about this in the subjunctive, because what makes the difference is not the actual occurrence of any re-emergence, but its possibility.
+As Mark Fisher noted, we live in a world in which it seems that nothing can really be left behind - a world of eternal recall.58 Recording, combined with the technical possibilities for instant reference provided by the internet, and in particular for instant visual referencing, makes this so.59 We ought to think about this in the subjunctive, because what makes the difference is not the actual